profsmith89/ctps/_sources/chap14.md

 Run `python3 analyze.py yep hello world` and then rerun this command replacing `world` with `beVerbose`.
 ```

 Like `yes`, `yep` always returns `Yes`, but it checks the value of its input parameter `s` and does something on a particular value of `s`.
 This simple function illustrates a key point to keep in mind: While `s` is an example of an input string to `f`, it is not fed directly to `f` but used by the analysis function.
-Ideally, `yep` would use the value of `s` in reasoning about `f`, but here we just create a backdoor (in `yep`) that prints the values of `f` and `s` before returning `Yes`.
+Ideally, the analysis `yep` would use the value of `s` in reasoning about `f`, but in this implementation, it prints the values of `f` and `s` before returning `Yes`.
 These print-statements technically keep `yep` from being a decision program, and let's fix that.

 ```{code-block} python
 ---